|The Frankfurt-Tipp rating:|

-Although his property is growing and he belongs to one of the most successful farms in the area, Henry Whipple (Dennis Quaid) has to fight for his existence ´every day.
-He knows how tough the agricultural business is and that if he doesn't keep expanding, he'll just be swallowed up by the competition at some point.
-Because exactly the same thing he does again and again with smaller, indebted companies.
+Although his property is growing larger and larger and he is part of one of the most successful farming operations in the area, Henry Whipple (Dennis Quaid) has to fight for his existence ´every day.
+He knows how tough the farming business is, and that if he doesn't keep expanding, he'll eventually just get swallowed up by the competition.
+Because that's exactly what he keeps doing to smaller, debt-ridden farms, too.
 In order to secure his business for the future, Henry hopes that his son Dean (Zac Efron) will one day take his place.
-But Dean has completely different dreams.
-He is determined to become a racing driver and is on the verge of a breakthrough.
-But when the Whipples farm comes into the focus of a study by a major seed company that threatens everything the family has built up for three generations, the cards for Henry and Dean are shuffled anew - with dramatic consequences…
+But Dean has very different dreams.
+He's determined to become a race car driver, and he's already on the verge of a breakthrough.
+But when the Whipples' farm becomes the focus of an investigation by a major seed company that threatens everything the family has built for three generations, the cards are completely reshuffled for Henry and Dean - with dramatic consequences.

-There are some scenes right at the beginning, which run in the middle of nowhere and which just should make it clear to the last viewer how much Dean rebels against his father.
-In these moments "Um jeden Preis" can hardly convince, at least dramaturgically.
-But when it becomes clear under what constantly growing pressure Henry is under and how he also overrides moral boundaries in order to counteract this pressure, the prominently cast drama has an intensity that one would have wished for in other aspects of the staging.
+There are indeed a few scenes, especially at the beginning, that fizzle out and are simply meant to make even the last viewer realize how much Dean rebels against his father.
+In these moments At Any Price can hardly convince, at least dramaturgically.
+But when it becomes clear under which constantly growing pressure Henry is and how he also overrides moral boundaries to counteract this pressure, the prominently cast drama has an intensity that one would have wished for other aspects of the production.

-However, there are always scenes in which the events ripple a little sluggishly and in which clichéd dialogues set the tone.
-But towards the end Bahrani manages to turn the tide with a dramatic turn of events and steer the film into more rousing waters.
-The last twenty minutes are the most interesting moments of the drama, especially on a moral level, as you would have wished for a better script in view of the power and the good performances Dennis Quaid and Zac Efron deliver.
+However, again and again there are scenes in which the action plods along somewhat ponderously and in which clichéd dialogues set the tone.
+But towards the end, Bahrani manages to turn things around with a dramatic plot twist and steer the film into more rousing waters.
+The last twenty minutes are the most interesting moments of the drama, especially on a moral level, and one would simply have wished for a slightly better script given the power that can be detected here and the good performances delivered by Dennis Quaid and Zac Efron in particular.